dipaksarkar/docs/docs/nitrofit28/settings/locations.md

 **Steps:**

-1. From your admin, go to Settings > Locations.
+1. From your admin, go to `Settings > Locations`.
-2. Click Add location.
+2. Click `Add location`.
 3. Enter a unique name and an address for the location.
 4. Click `Done`.

 ##  Deactivate a location
 You can deactivate a location temporarily or permanently if you don't want to sell, fulfill, or stock inventory at that location.

-When you deactivate a location, it’s no longer shown on filters and menus, you can no longer manage or transfer inventory in the location, and you can't use it as your default location.
+When you deactivate a location, it’s no longer shown on filters and menus, you can no longer manage inventory in the location, and you can't use it as your default location.
 You always need to have at least one active location.

-Deactivated locations don’t count towards your locations limit.

-You can’t deactivate a location that's a private or third-party app.
-Instead, remove the app.

 You can’t deactivate the location that's currently set as your default location.
 You first need to change the default location to another location.